lucchesilorenzo/watchwise/README.md

 ## Future Plans

-- Enhance the front-end experience with a robust framework like React or Angular.
+- Enhance the front-end experience by adopting a robust framework such as React or Angular.
+- Introduce additional API endpoints to display currently popular movies and TV shows.
+- Host the web application on a cloud service.

 ## References